openvinotoolkit/openvino/docs/Extensibility_UG/Intro.md

 1. If a model is represented in the ONNX (including models exported from Pytorch in ONNX), TensorFlow Lite, PaddlePaddle or TensorFlow formats, then one of the classes from :doc:`Frontend Extension API <openvino_docs_Extensibility_UG_Frontend_Extensions>` should be used.
 It consists of several classes available in C++ which can be used with the ``--extensions`` option in Model Optimizer or when a model is imported directly to OpenVINO runtime using the ``read_model`` method.
 Python API is also available for runtime model import.

-2. If a model is represented in the Caffe, Kaldi or MXNet formats (as legacy front ends), then :doc:`[Legacy] Model Optimizer Extensions <openvino_docs_MO_DG_prepare_model_customize_model_optimizer_Customize_Model_Optimizer>` should be used.
+2. If a model is represented in the Caffe, Kaldi or MXNet formats (as legacy frontends), then :doc:`[Legacy] Model Optimizer Extensions <openvino_docs_MO_DG_prepare_model_customize_model_optimizer_Customize_Model_Optimizer>` should be used.
 This approach is available for model conversion in Model Optimizer only.

-Existing of two approaches simultaneously is explained by two different types of frontends used for model conversion in OpenVINO: new front ends (ONNX, PaddlePaddle, TensorFlow Lite, and TensorFlow) and legacy front ends (Caffe, Kaldi, and Apache MXNet).
-Model Optimizer can use both front ends in contrast to the direct import of model with ``read_model`` method which can use new front ends only.
+Existing of two approaches simultaneously is explained by two different types of frontends used for model conversion in OpenVINO: new frontends (ONNX, PaddlePaddle, TensorFlow Lite, and TensorFlow) and legacy frontends (Caffe, Kaldi, and Apache MXNet).
+Model Optimizer can use both frontends in contrast to the direct import of model with ``read_model`` method which can use new frontends only.
 Follow one of the appropriate guides referenced above to implement mappings depending on framework frontend.

-If you are implementing extensions for new ONNX, PaddlePaddle, TensorFlow Lite or TensorFlow front ends and plan to use the ``--extensions`` option in Model Optimizer for model conversion, then the extensions should be:
+If you are implementing extensions for new ONNX, PaddlePaddle, TensorFlow Lite or TensorFlow frontends and plan to use the ``--extensions`` option in Model Optimizer for model conversion, then the extensions should be:

 1. Implemented in C++ only.